 The terms “content delivery” and “content distribution” are often used interchangeably.
 At the same time, however, “content distribution” is more commonly used to refer to the sharing of content that has already been published.

-“Content distribution” refers to what happens to the video once it got delivered, picked up by news sites and receives reposts and shares on social media.
+“Content distribution” refers to what happens to the video once it gets delivered, picked up by news sites and receives reposts and shares on social media.

 The distribution aspect can also include paid ads and organic search engine traffic.